Kiritsu/uploadr/README.md

 > `DELETE /api/upload/{string|guid:filename}` - Removes an upload by its name or guid.

+> `DELETE /api/upload/` - Removes multiple uploads by their ids.

 > `GET /api/upload/{string|guid:filename}/details` - Gets an upload's details by its id or guid.

 > `GET /api/upload/uploads` - Gets details of every upload created by the current authenticated user.